Biography – or Sowing Seeds in the Field of Freelance Illustration

 As time passed it dawned on me that my frivolous, youthful avocation might develop into a legitimate career.
 Ultimately I decided to channel my creative impulses towards less mischievous and more profitable results.
 But was the field of freelance illustration really a sound choice?

-Having few other career prospects I attended the local art academy where I learned that drawing straight lines was frowned upon by serious artists.
-With that in mind I spent the next four years impressing the instructors with my aptitude for colouring outside the lines.
-I experimented with everything and eventually came to accept that my quirky, cartoon-like images of two and four legged characters were suitable for the commercial illustration field.
+I attended the local art academy as my career prospects were otherwise sadly few in number.
+There I learned that drawing straight lines was frowned upon by serious artists.
+The instructors were therefore impressed with my inherent aptitude for colouring outside the borders.
+I dallied in all sorts of artistic ventures.
+Inevitably I came to realize that my quirky, realistic images of people and animals were a valuable commodity in the freelance illustration field.
 Apparently people were actually willing to pay me good money to do what came naturally.

-The Ontario College of Art as it was referred to back then eventually ran out of things to teach me.
-Furnished with nothing more than a cheap t-square and my Grandfather’s antique, brass compass set I plunged into the perilous, cutthroat underworld of commercial art.
+In time The Ontario College of Art and Design had few things left to teach me.
+Equipped with my cheap, wooden t-square and leaky technical pen I plunged into the cutthroat underworld of freelance art.

-My wife and I live in a quaint, older neighbourhood in the east end of Toronto known as The Beaches where I have my studio.
-We are challenged daily by our three demanding children and taken for granted by our two ornery cats.
+My wife and I live in a quaint, older neighbourhood in the east end of Toronto called The Beaches.
+There I have my studio where I remain extremely busy, juggling work and family activities.
+Our three enterprising children are a constant challenge and our two ornery cats are nothing but trouble.